Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: emission

 Fig.~\ref{fig:test-am2} repeats the same analysis but after replacing the total \cii luminosity with the sum of the squares of the luminosities of the individual emitters.
 The black symbols here give an estimate of $\eta_2(M,z=5)$ and the dark pink line is $[\mathcal{L}(M)]^2$ (with $\mathcal{L}$ taken from Fig.~\ref{fig:test-am}).
 The bottom panel shows that these two functions agree very well at large masses, while $\mathcal{L}^2$ underestimates the second moment of the CLF by a factor of $\sim2$ for $M<10^{10}\,h^{-1}$M$_\sun$.
 This result suggests that our approach might slightly underpredict the amplitude of the shot-noise term in the power spectrum when all halo masses are considered.

 In summary, we find that the functions $\mathcal{L}$ and $\mathcal{L}^2$ obtained with abundance matching provide a sound approximation to $\eta_1$ and $\eta_2$.
-The main reasons for this success are (i) that the total \cii luminosity is dominated by the central galaxy at all halo masses and (ii) that the scatter in the luminosity at fixed halo mass is moderate.
+The main reasons for this success are: (i) the total \cii luminosity is dominated by the central galaxy at all halo masses, and (ii) the scatter in luminosity at fixed halo mass remains moderate, although it increases toward lower halo masses, where the effects of bursty star formation may become more pronounced \citep[see also][]{Liu+24}.